dukt/facebook/README.md

 Facebook Insights widget for the dashboard.

+## Requirements

-Learn more about the Facebook plugin for Craft CMS at [dukt.net/facebook](https://dukt.net/facebook).
+This plugin requires Craft CMS 3.0.0-beta.20 or later.

 ## How to install Facebook 2 Beta